2007 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2007 Montana Quarter Value

+The bison skull depicted on this quarter connects directly to Montana’s Native American heritage.
 For the Crow, Northern Cheyenne, and Blackfeet peoples, the skull served as a sacred altar in ceremonies and symbolized the animal that provided food, shelter, and tools for generations.
-This imagery continues to appear on Montana license plates and business signs throughout the state today.
+This imagery still appears on Montana license plates and business signs throughout the state today.

 2007-P Montana Quarter Price/Grade Chart